fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 # shh tunnel port range defines set of ports that should be used to create reverse tunnels to the instances
 # Example:
 ssh_tunnel_port_range=50000:59999

+# shh tunnel host port defines the port to be used when doing ssh.
+If this property isn't set, the default value is 22
+# Example:
+ssh_tunnel_host_port=22

 ```

 * **Manager HTTP Port:** HTTP port which manager component endpoint will be listening.